StateLibraryVictoria/bagit-workflow/README.md

 The following tags are hard-coded into `src/helper_functions.py`:

-                PRIMARY_ID = "External-Identifier"
+                PRIMARY_ID = "External-Identifier" # used to store identifier that matches the Accession Record for the material
-                UUID_ID = "Internal-Sender-Identifier"
-                CONTACT = "Contact-Name"
-                EXTERNAL_DESCRIPTION = "External-Description"
+                UUID_ID = "Internal-Sender-Identifier" # used to store a bag-specific unique identifier CONTACT = "Contact-Name" # used to store the name of the staff member creating the bag EXTERNAL_DESCRIPTION = "External-Description" # used to store the original folder title

 #### Copying to output directory

 Copying is handled in the runner script (`bagit_transfer.py`) using [rsync](https://linux.die.net/man/1/rsync) with the following flags `-vrlt`.
+(This sets rsync to operate in verbose mode, recursively copy data within directories, copy symbolic links, and preserve modification times.)

-A sqlite3 database is used to store a record of collections (folders) and transactions (transfers).
+A sqlite3 database is used to store a record of collections (folders with the same accession identifier) and transactions (transfers).
 To check for duplicate data transfers, the hash of the SHA256 manifest is added to the transactions and checked before moving data.

 In the output location, files are stored in the transfer folder they were submitted from, within a subfolder t1 that increments as transfers are added.

 ### Validation process

-Validation is handled by running bagit over files in the archive directory and writing the results to a Sqlite3 database.
-This database is separate from the transfers database, though theoretically they could be the same.
+Validation is handled by running BagIt over files in the archive directory and writing the results to a Sqlite3 database.
+This database may have a seperate filepath to the transfers directory, or may create the tables in the same file, depending on configuration.

 The script operates in the following way:
 - Generates a list of all collections in the supplied directory.